yaweli/pipi/README.md

 %MGR|switch to uci MGR

-__MGR__ uci will contain all the %routines + all the %globals note the prompt will point the t
+__MGR__ uci will contain all the %routines + all the %globals note the prompt will point to the current uci.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5MDczOTM5OCwtMTUyNTU1NjU5OF19
+eyJoaXN0b3J5IjpbLTEwMDkxMDI0MDcsLTE1MjU1NTY1OThdfQ
+==
 -->